james-fry/hassio-addons/rtl4332mqtt/README.md

 .../config/rtl4332mqtt/rtl2mqtt.sh
 This allows you to edit the start script if you need to make any changes

+NOTE that some people have reported issues using samba to copy the script.
+For some reason it does not get copied to the container on start up of the addon.
+If you see this issue, please scp the script to your hassio config folder, or ssh in and edit the file locally with vi/nano.

+Also there is now an example rtl2mqtt script with MQTT sensor autodiscovery.
+This is very hard coded to a single sensor currentcost, but might be an interesting example for others to repurpose...

 4) Start the addon